-Mr Tay Siew Choon, will, upon his re-election as an Independent Director of the Company, remain as Chairman of the Board, Chairman of the Executive Committee and the Nominating Committee and a Member of the Audit Committee.
-Mr Tay is considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST.
+Mr Soh Ee Beng (Independent Director) has consented to his re-election as a director of the Company.
+If re-elected, he will remain as Chairman of the Audit Committee, a member of the Remuneration Committee and Nominating Committee.
+Mr Soh is considered independent for the purposes of Rule 704(8) of the Listing Manual.

-Detailed information of Ms Jane Kimberly Ng Bee Kiok and Mr Tay Siew Choon can be found under the "Board of Directors" and "The information required under Rule 720(6) and Appendix 7.4.1 of the SGX-ST Listing Manual in respect of directors seeking re-elction at the coming Annual General Meeting" in the Report on Corporate Governance in the
+Detailed information of Ms Ng Bee Bee and Mr Soh Ee Beng can be found under the "Board of Directors" and "The information required under Rule 720(6) and Appendix 7.4.1 of the SGX-ST Listing Manual in respect of directors seeking re-election at the coming Annual General Meeting" in the Report on Corporate Governance in the Company's Annual Report 2021.

-Resolution 9, if passed, will empower the directors of the Company, from the date of the passing of Resolution 9 to the date of the next Annual General Meeting to issue Shares and/or to make or grant Instruments that might require Shares to be issued, and to issue Shares in pursuance of such Instruments, up to a limit of 50 per centum (50%) of the total number of issued Shares, excluding treasury shares and subsidiary holdings, with a sub-limit of 10 per centum (10%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings) for issues made other than on a pro rata basis to shareholders, calculated as described in Resolution 9.
+Resolution 7, if passed, will empower the directors of the Company, from the date of the passing of Resolution 7 to the date of the next Annual General Meeting to issue Shares and/or to make or grant Instruments that might require Shares to be issued, and to issue Shares in pursuance of such Instruments, up to a limit of 50 per centum (50%) of the total number of issued Shares, excluding treasury shares and subsidiary holdings, with a sub-limit of 10 per centum (10%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings) for issues made other than on a pro rata basis to shareholders, calculated as described in Resolution 7.

 Although the Constitution and the Listing Manual enable the Company to seek a mandate to permit its directors to issue Shares up to a limit of 50 per centum (50%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings) if made on a pro rata basis to shareholders, and up to a sub-limit of 20 per centum (20%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings) for issues made other than on a pro rata basis to shareholders, the Company is nonetheless only seeking a sub-limit of 10 per centum (10%) for issues made other than on a pro rata basis to shareholders.
-The directors believe that the lower limit sought for the issuance of Shares made other than on a pro rata basis to shareholders is adequate for the time being as it sufficiently addresses the Company's present need to maintain flexibility while taking into account shareholders' concerns against dilution.
+The directors believe that the lower limit sought for the issuance of Shares made other than on a pro rata basis to shareholders is adequate for the time being as it sufficiently addresses the Company's present need to maintain flexibility while taking into account shareholders (concerns against dilution.
 The directors will review this limit annually.

-Resolution 10, if passed, is to renew the Share Buyback Mandate that will empower the directors of the Company to exercise all powers of the Company to purchase or otherwise acquire issued and fully paid ordinary Shares on the terms and subject to the conditions of Resolution 10.
-Please refer to the letter to Shareholders dated 15 April 2021 for details.
+- Resolution 8, if passed, is to renew the Share Buyback Mandate that will empower the directors of the Company to exercise all powers of the Company to purchase or otherwise acquire issued and fully paid ordinary Shares on the terms and subject to the conditions of Resolution 8.
+Please refer to the letter to Shareholders dated 6 April 2022 (Letter) for details. - 4.
+Resolution 9, if passed, will adopt the proposed Plan 2022 in the manner as set out in Letter.
+The Company wishes to adopt the Plan 2022, subject to, and upon, approval of shareholders being obtained for the Plan 2022 at this AGM.
+The rationale for the adoption of the Plan 2022, details of and a summary of the principal rules of the Plan 2022 are set out in the said Letter.